bwsw/sj-platform/SJDocs/source/Tutorial.rst

 In the example task pipeline the modules of three types take place - input-streaming, regular-streaming and output-streaming.
 For all types of modules, the Apache Zookeeper service is necessary.
 Thus, it is required to create the Apache Zookeeper provider.

-Besides, the Apache Zookeeper provider is required for T-streams service that is in its turn needed for streams of T-streams type within the system, and for instances of the input-streaming and the regular-streaming modules.
+Besides, the Apache Zookeeper provider is required for T-streams service.
+T-streams service is in its turn needed for streams of T-streams type within the system, and for instances of the input-streaming and the regular-streaming modules.

 The provider and the service of Elasticsearch type are required by the Elasticsearch output streams to put the result into the Elasticsearch data storage.